UM atUM [S02-ep07]: Consumer Profiles, the Library of Legal History, and Courstache

 – consumer beliefs and knowledge;

 Our guest is Andrea Gourmelen.
-She is a marketing researcher at the MRM Montpellier Research in Management laboratory and has focused on how consumers consider the consequences of their dietary choices.
+She is a marketing researcher at the MRM Montpellier Research in Management laboratory and has studied how consumers consider the consequences of their dietary choices.
 She has developed a typology of consumers.
-The results of her study, conducted in collaboration with a researcher from Grenoble, were published in the journal *Décisions Marketing*.
-They were also featured in a “general public” article in The Conversation on November 3.
+The results of her study, conducted with a researcher from Grenoble, were published in the journal *Décisions Marketing*.
+They were also featured in a “general audience” article published in The Conversation on November 3.

-In the second half of the program, we’ll take you to the School of Law and Political Science, where Alexis Verhassel introduced us to the subject of his thesis: the library of legal history.
+In the second half of the program, we’ll take you to the School of Law and Political Science, where Alexis Verhassel introduced us to the focus of his dissertation: the Library of Legal History.

 Finally, our last-minute guest will be Catherine Alix Panabière, a physician at the University Hospital and director of the Human Rare Circulating Cells research team.
 She will talk to us about La Courstache.